MadGeometer/FinTechCodeScreen/README.md

 This application implements two different versions of an API.
 It is natural to keep the implementation of these two versions somewhat separate.
 As such:
 * Routes for the two different versions are kept in two subfolders
-* The code has no cross-dependencies even though the implementation differs in only four lines
+* The code has no cross-dependencies even though the implementation differs in only a few lines
 * There are two separate unit test suites and they are almost identical, too.

 When organized in this manner, the evolution and support of the two versions can proceed independently.